DETAILED ACTION

 Claim 18 recites:

-Ajami does not teach these additionally recited limitations.
-Lu remedies this and teaches “transmitting an announce frame for the multi-AP coordination to one or more second AP devices,” (Lu, ¶¶174-177, Fig. 14, in the first negotiation, AP2 receives an “rTWT request 2” for multi-AP coordination to AP1), and “receiving a frame indicating capability to participate in the multi-AP coordination from the second AP device,” (Lu, ¶¶174-177, Fig. 14, AP2 sends an “rTWT response 1” that accepts the request for multi-AP coordination, which is an indication of being capable to participate in the multi-AP coordination).
+Ajami does not disclose these additionally recited limitations.
+Lu remedies this and teaches “transmit[ting] an announcement frame for the multi-AP coordination,” (Lu, ¶¶174-177, Fig. 14, in the first negotiation, AP2 receives an “rTWT request 2” for multi-AP coordination to AP1), which is before “transmit[ting] the frame indicating capability of the first AP device to participate in the multi-AP coordination,” (Lu, ¶¶174-177, Fig. 14, AP2 sends an “rTWT response 1” that accepts the request for multi-AP coordination, which is an indication of being capable to participate in the multi-AP coordination), and necessarily includes “mode information” since it is an announce frame for the mode of multi-AP coordination.
 It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify Ajami to receive an announcement frame from a second AP device and sending a frame with capability information, as in Lu, to effectuate coordinated joint transmission to “transmission of delay sensitive service data.”
 See Lu, ¶¶174, 177.

 Dependent Claim 19

-Claim 19 recites and Ajami teaches the “first AP device of claim 17, wherein the TWT schedule is associated with communication of latency sensitive traffic.”
+Claim 19 recites and Ajami discloses the “first AP device of claim 17, wherein the TWT schedule is associated with communication of latency sensitive traffic.”
 Ajami, ¶¶61, 64-66, 69-75.

 Dependent Claim 20